nomo-app/webon3.com/README.md

 ### Option A: Upload your manifest to webon3.com

-You can deploy your manfifest to `https://webon3.com/<your-webonurl>/nomo_manifest.json` .
+You can deploy your manifest to `https://webon3.com/<your-webonurl>/nomo_manifest.json` .
 Please fork this repo and submit a PR for doing so.

 ### Option B: Pass a manifest to "nomo.installUrlAsWebOn"